Ida B. Wells-Barnett High School

-Ida B. Wells-Barnett High School (IBWHS; colloquially Wells High School) is a public high school in Portland, Oregon, United States.
+Wells High School (officially Ida B. Wells-Barnett High School) is a public high school in Portland, Oregon, United States.
 The school is located in the center Hillsdale neighborhood next to Rieke Elementary.
-The boundary includes most of Southwest Portland.
+The boundary includes most of Southwest Portland excluding Downtown.
+From its founding in 1956 until 2021 it was called Woodrow Wilson High School (colloquially Wilson High School).

 History

-Wells High School (originally Wilson High School) was built in 1956, after a ballot measure was passed in 1945 providing $5 million to improve Portland's school system.
+The school was built in 1956, after a ballot measure was passed in 1945 providing $5 million to improve Portland's school system.
 Population was growing explosively, so emphasis was put on economy and ease of building, instead of on architectural style as was the norm in the earlier school buildings.
-Wilson High School, which was designed by the firm Edmundson and Kochendoerfer, used the technique of lift-slab construction to speed up construction.
-Wilson was the first building in the Northwest to use that technique.
+The building was designed by the firm Edmundson and Kochendoerfer and lift-slab construction was used to speed up construction.
+Wilson High School was the first building in the Northwest to use that technique.

-In July 2020, Portland Public Schools pledged to rename Wilson High School in response to pressure from the community in light of the racial justice movement that followed the murder of George Floyd, due to the pro-segregration policies and pro-Ku Klux Klan sympathies of President Woodrow Wilson for whom the school was named.
+In July 2020, Portland Public Schools pledged to rename Wilson High School in response to pressure from the community in light of the racial justice movement that followed the murder of George Floyd, due to the pro-segregation policies and pro-Ku Klux Klan sympathies of President Woodrow Wilson for whom the school was named.
 In January 2021, the name was changed to Ida B. Wells-Barnett High School, in honor of Ida B. Wells.
 The mascot was also changed from the Trojans to the Guardians (represented by an owl).